hclbaur/sds-core/README.md

 	  Number 1: 06-33333333
 	  Number 2: 06-44444444

-When you look at the [code](src/test/java/demo.java) you will see that the demo parses the `schema.sds` file and uses the resulting schema to validate the data in `book.sda` prior to processing it.
+When you look at the [code](src/test/java/demo.java) you will see that the demo parses the `addressbook.sds` file and uses the resulting schema to validate the data in `addressbook.sda` prior to processing it.

 In this case the addressbook is *valid*.
 But we also had a bad addressbook that caused problems when being processed.
 Let's try that again now:

-	java -cp .;sda-core.jar;sds-core.jar demo schema.sds badbook.sda
+	java -cp .;sda-core.jar;sds-core.jar demo addressbook.sds badbook.sda

 Your output should look like this:

 	/addressbook/contact[1]/phonynumber: got 'phonynumber', but 'phonenumber' was expected /addressbook/contact[2]/phonenumber[1]: got 'phonenumber', but 'firstname' was expected

 As you can see, the validator found two issues with the data in the addressbook, and as a result, the demo refuses to process it, lest it causes a catastrophe.

 I hope this demonstrates the use of SDS as a valuable companion to SDA.

 ----